Understanding NarcolepsY & Its SYmptoms

 People with narcolepsy may take several naps a day and wake up feeling refreshed.
 However, this feeling may last only a short time.

-CataplexyCataplexy is a common symptom of narcolepsy, and happens when your muscles suddenly become weak or go limp when you feel a strong emotion such as laughing, joking, or anger.
+CataplexyCataplexy is a common symptom of narcolepsy that happens when your muscles suddenly become weak or go limp when you feel a strong emotion such as laughing, joking, or anger.
 Not everyone with narcolepsy has cataplexy.

 - Attacks can be fairly mild—such as a sagging jaw, drooping eyelid or head drop, slurred speech, weakness in the arm or shoulder, or buckling knees.